 Other Easy to Grow & Edible Plants:

-When you start a garden in your apartment, you’re giving yourself a way to relax and produce something beautiful an a crammed and loud city.
+When you start a garden in your apartment, you’re giving yourself a way to relax and produce something beautiful, potentially in the midst of a crammed and loud city.
 Gardening eases our minds, so consider creating yours in your city home.